iiumschedule/albiruni/README.md

 }
 ```

-Parse it like following:
+Parse it as follows:

 ```dart
 var data = <yourjsonstring>
 var subjects = Subject.fromJson(jsonDecode(data));
 ```

-Similarly, you can convert Dart object to JSON using `toJson()` method.
+Similarly, you can convert a Dart object to JSON using the `toJson()` method.

-I think that's it for the basic usage of this library, of course, you can always discover more.
+That's it for the basic usage of this library.
+Of course, you can always discover more.
 You can drop your inquiries in [issues](https://github.com/iqfareez/albiruni/issues) if you have any.
 More examples can be found in the `/example` folder.

 ## Common issues

 - XMLHttpRequest error or CORS error

   **Update**: The proxy service has been shut down.
-I will remove the `useProxy` property in the few future release.
+I will remove the `useProxy` property in a future release.

-  Usually occurs if you're developing for the web.
-Set `useProxy` flag to **true**.
-This will add a proxy layer between the client and the albiruni server.
+  This usually occurs if you're developing for the web.
+Set the `useProxy` flag to **true**.
+This will add a proxy layer between the client and the Albiruni server.

   ```dart
   fetch("ENGIN", course: "MCTE 3271", useProxy: true);